Tiniifan/InazumaElevenGoScript/README.md

 **Things You Should Know**

 - [Squirrel Syntax](http://squirrel-lang.org/) (Squirrel Language looks like Javascript)
-- The game has several functions in memory that you can call
+- [Command Function](https://github.com/Tiniifan/InazumaElevenGoScript/wiki/Functions) (These functions can be used in any script)
 - We don't have access to the print function
 - You can't modify the game code, only the scripts